-The ‘Farming it Out’ campaign is targeted at ex-offenders and enlightened business owners who see the benefit in rehabilitation.
+The ‘Farming it Out’ campaign is aimed at prisoners released on Temporary License and ex-offenders.
+It targets enlightened business owners who see the benefit in rehabilitation.
 However, promoting and recruiting from prisons is not an easy process without the right services and support in place.

-To enable sustainable recruitment and selection, ‘Farming it Out’ is a new partnership between New Futures Network, a specialist employment team working within Her Majesty’s Prison and Probation Service (HMPPS) and the Oswin Project, a charity working with ex-offenders.
+To enable sustainable recruitment and selection, ‘Farming it Out’ is a partnership between New Futures Network, a specialist employment team working within Her Majesty’s Prison and Probation Service (HMPPS) and the Oswin Project .
 This partnership has two clear aims:

 - Assist successful rehabilitation for ex-offenders through providing work on release